 All should be considered when budgeting for your move.

 Summer may be the best time to move if you have children.
 Summer season is typically when children are out of school.
 The transition will be easier as your children can settle into their new home without stressing about schoolwork.

 While winter is slower and allows for greater scheduling flexibility, there can be a slight peak during the holidays.
 Another factor to consider is daylight savings time.
 Remember, it gets darker sooner during the wintertime.
 So, a 1-day summer move could turn into a 2-day winter move.

-Bonus tip: When choosing a move date, pick one closer to the middle of the month.
-Most people want to move the first and last weeks of the month.
+Bonus tip: Most moves occur during the first and last weeks of the month.
+When choosing a moving date, pick one closer to the middle of the month.
 Picking a date in the middle will guarantee you a place on a moving company’s calendar.

 Ultimately, your personal circumstances will help you determine which season is right for you.
-We hope that our list helped you weight the good and bad of moving during peak and non-peak seasons.
-If you have any more questions, please click here and we’ll be happy to help you.
+We hope that our list helped you better understand the pros and cons of moving during various seasons.
+To schedule your move, no matter the season, contact our experienced full-service Florida moving company and request a fast, free virutal quote.